Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 4.1: The velocity disperson in a virialised VMOND potential

 in remarkable qualitative agreement with the $a_0$ of MOND asnalysis.
-In \cite{durazo} and \cite{milsanders}, the velocity dispersions are given upto to $R=7R_e$.
-At this distances, similar calculation yields $a_0^{VM}=0.68 a_0$. \\\\ We note that from Eq.(\ref{zvrzta}), at large $R$, the right hand side of Eq. (\ref{gamma1}) is dominated by
+In other cases, \cite{durazo} and \cite{milsanders}, the velocity dispersions can be observed upto to $R=7R_e$.
+At this distances, the same calculation yields $a_0^{VM}(7R_e)=0.86a_0$. \\\\ Next, we consider a larger galaxy at the scale of BCG with mass $10^{11.5}M_{\odot}$, which has small $R_e =1-4kpc$.
+If we assume $z_{ta}=29$ as before, the turnaround radius for the more massive galaxy is larger at $r_{ta}=2.15\times 39 kpc$.
+We can evaluate $a_0^{VM}$ around $15kpc$ and $18kpc$ as before and obtain

-which means that at this distance, the potential is essentially that of the original potential at turnaround.
-However, for the critical density $\rho_c$, the spherical mass $M$ is fixed at $z_{ta}$ by

-so that the result in Eq.(\ref{gamma1}) is dominated by $z_{ta}$ and $M$ via Eq.(\ref{gamma2}) and is therefore stable for different $N$.
-The high $z_{ta}$ (for given $M$) due to VMOND imposes a scale $r_{ta} \geq R$, which is an asymptotic limit for large $R$.
-For example, if we have a very high value of $z_{ta}\sim 46$ this will lead to a larger asymptotic limit $r_{ta}\sim 8R_e$.
-In this case, we can interpret $a_0^{VM}\sim O(a_0)$ as $R$ approaches its asymptotic limit. \\\\ In sum, at distances $R\sim R_e$, the enclosed mass $M(R)\propto R$ is strongly localised ($\rho\propto r^{-2}$) and the $M(R)/R$ potential in Eq.(\ref{virialeq2}) provides a good descripton of $\sigma^2$ (the fundamental plane). \\\\ At $R\sim r_{ta}$, the mass $M$ is better described by an uniform density as described in Eq.(\ref{Mzta}).
-This feature leads to Eq.(\ref{gamma2}) which possesses an asymptotic limit when $R\rightarrow r_{ta}$.

-This suggests that the virial potential can be effective upto the distance $r_{ta}$ and therefore could provide an explanation for the extened non-Newtonian potential observations obtained recently.\cite{mistele} \\\\ Given the difficulty in measuring $R_e$ at high redshifts and the large scatter of $a_0$ for elliptical galaxies \cite{sanders2021}, the fact that we can obtain, from some observed data, that $a_0^{VM}$ is close to $a_0$ within observable errors is highly non-trivial.
-This suggests that VMOND could be an alternative baseline to address mass discrepancies at galactic scales.
+In \cite{tian}, for 54 MaNGA BCGs the observed MOND acceleration is $a_0^{VM}=7.5a_0-20a_0$, which match well with our theoretical predictions. \\\\ In the VMOND model, the fact that from a realistic overdensity at recombination that we can obtain the canonical MOND acceleration ($a_0^{VM}\sim a_0$) for galactic mass $10^{10.5}M_{\odot}$ and the observed non-canonical MOND value ($a_0^{VM}\sim 10 a_0$) for galactic mass $10^{11.5}M_{\odot}$ is clearly an important result which implicates that the MOND acceleration $a_0$ is a derived scale, not a fundamental constant.